nezhar/chrome-shots/README.md

 ### Configure devices and urls

 A preconfigured list of devices is available in the applications **devices.js**.
-This list may require an update as it was pulled from an older Chromium commit: https://gist.github.com/devinmancuso/0c94410cb14c83ddad6f
+The list was extracted from the Chromium repository: https://cs.chromium.org/codesearch/f/chromium/src/third_party/WebKit/Source/devtools/front_end/emulated_devices/module.json

 In the **urls.js** is the list of pages that will be requested to create screenshots.